MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 ### Security monitoring and response

 The IoT solution needs to be able to perform monitoring and remediation at scale for all its connected devices.
-As a defense-in-depth strategy, monitoring adds an extra layer of protection for managed greenfield devices, while providing a compensating control for legacy, unmanaged brownfield devices that don't support agents and can't easily be patched or configured remotely.
+As a defense-in-depth strategy, monitoring adds an extra layer of protection for managed greenfield devices, and provides a compensating control for legacy, unmanaged brownfield devices that don't support agents and can't be patched or configured remotely.

 You need to decide the levels of logging, types of activities that you need to monitor, and the responses required for alerts.
 Logs should be stored securely and not contain any security details.